 Hence, Countries where English is known to be spoken well in daily life and as its official language are:

 - South Africa

-The countries where despite being listed as their official language, English is not used as a key language for daily communication are below.
+The countries where despite being listed as their official language, English is not a key language for daily communication are below.

 - The Gambia

 - United Republic of Tanzania

 Australia is a country in Oceania that, similar to the USA, is famous for its wide usage of English daily but has not declared it as its official language.
 Most other countries in Oceania are English speakers, such as the Cook Islands and American Samoa.